October 20, 2018 by Staff Reporter

 The ETC Group has led the international charge with its report, Forcing the Farm, which exposes how gene drives further entrench us in an industrial agriculture system that threatens food sovereignty.
 It is also spearheading a call for an international moratorium which it believes is “necessary to affirm the precautionary principle, which is enshrined in international law, and to protect life on Earth as well as our food supply.”
 The call has been signed by 200 global food movement leaders and organisations representing hundreds of millions of farmers, food workers and NGOs.

 An increasing number of scientists, too, are raising the alarm.
 Among them is Prof Kevin Esfelt of MIT, developer of the gene drive, who believes that early and irresponsible promotion of the technique means: “We are walking forwards blind.
 We are opening boxes without thinking about consequences.
 We are going to fall off the tightrope and lose the trust of the public.”

 As the article, Deleting a Species, published in Pacific Standard goes on to say: “Not since Robert Oppenheimer has a scientist worked so hard against the proliferation of his own creation.”

 Like Professor Esfelt we are gravely concerned and you should be too.

-Although it is still in its infancy, and the ramifications of its use are poorly understood, gene drive has already been appropriated by industry for all sorts of uses, for example the eradication of mosquitoes (GM mosquitoes have already been given ‘field trials’ in Florida) and for agricultural uses (e.g. to control invasive species).
+Although it is still in its infancy, and the ramifications of its use are poorly understood, gene drive has already been appropriated by industry for all sorts of uses, for example the eradication of mosquitoes (GM mosquitoes have already been given a go ahead for ‘field trials’ in Florida) and for agricultural uses (e.g. to control invasive species).